Newfound Sands · Bungalo Village

 By 1927 the colony bears its distinctive name — the sales brochure, marked “Copyright 1927,” spells it Bungalo-Village — and Darling mounts a campaign to sell it: a broadside crowns the west shore “The ‘Miami’ of New Hampshire,” and letters to prospective partners promise fifteen percent a year.
 No buyer takes the whole, and the village keeps renting cottages — cards postmarked into 1931 still invite guests to “send for illustrated booklet.”

 Tichnor Brothers of Boston and Curt Teich of Chicago print linen-texture postcards of the village — the shore road, the cottages by number, the beach.
-A card postmarked in 1939 describes it: “Bungalo Village, on the west shore of Newfound Lake, has thirty-eight cozy, well equipped bungalows, and main lodge, commanding a fine view of lake and mountains.”
+The printed back of one card describes it: “Bungalo Village, on the west shore of Newfound Lake, has thirty-eight cozy, well equipped bungalows and main lodge, commanding a fine view of lake and mountains.”

 Through the postwar decades, Bungalo Village operates as a classic rental colony: guests bring their own linens, families return the same week every summer, and evenings center on the beach, the porches, the dining room, and the rec hall.